select2/select2/docs/pages/12.programmatic-control/02.retrieving-selections/docs.md

 $('#mySelect2').find(':selected').data('custom-attribute');
 ```

+> [!WARNING]
->>>> Do not rely on the `selected` attribute of `<option>` elements to determine the currently selected item(s).
+> Do not rely on the `selected` attribute of `<option>` elements to determine the currently selected item(s).
 Select2 does not add the `selected` attribute when an element is created from a remotely-sourced option.
 See [this issue](https://github.com/select2/select2/issues/3366#issuecomment-102566500) for more information.